selfcustody/krux/docs/getting-started/generating-a-mnemonic.en.md

 <img src="../../img/maixpy_m5stickv/new-mnemonic-via-snapshot-sha256-125.png" align="right">
 <img src="../../img/maixpy_amigo_tft/new-mnemonic-via-snapshot-sha256-150.png" align="right">

- Choose between 12 or 24 words than take a random picture and Krux will gereta a mnemonic from hash the of image bytes.
+ Choose between 12 or 24 words than take a random picture and Krux will generate a mnemonic from the hash of the image bytes.

 <br><br><br><br>
 <br><br><br><br>